longlonglin/longlonglin.github.io/index.md

 ---

 ## About
 Longlon Lin is an Associate Professor at [Southwest University](http://cis.swu.edu.cn/info/1014/2195.htm).
 He received  a Ph.D. from Huazhong University of Science and Technology (HUST), China, in 2022, advised by [Prof. Pingpeng Yuan](http://faculty.hust.edu.cn/ppyuan/zh_CN/index/1624441/list/index.htm) and [Prof. Dongxiao Yu](https://www.cs.sdu.edu.cn/info/1070/5367.htm).
 Besides, from 2018 to now, his co-supervisor is [Prof. Rong-Hua Li](https://ronghuali.github.io/ronghuali.html) from Beijing Institute of Technology.
-His work has been published in several CCF-A conferences and journals,  including KDD, AAAI, SIGMOD, VLDB, ICDE,  ASPLOS, and DAC.
+His work has been published in several CCF-A conferences and journals,  including TKDE, KDD, AAAI, SIGMOD, VLDB, ICDE,  ASPLOS, and DAC.

 ## Research Interests